By: Chris Morton

 Well 1a (North Pool) to Well 1 - 20km

 A windmill and two steel tanks can be found at this well.
 This is the southern-most well of the Canning Stock Route.

 Well 1 to Wiluna - 8km

 A trip along the CSR is not just an adventure through the WA outback, it is a humbling journey through our past.
 Successfully enduring the CSR is seen by many as a rite of passage for those serious about really challenging themselves.
 Just do so with care so you have nothing but great stories to tell when you return.

 It pays to be prepared.
-RAC members save 15% on first aid kits from St John WA.
+RAC members save 50% on digital national park passes.